JingyiChris/exSEEK/README.md

 ### Long RNA-seq mapping

 The methods for long RNA-seq mapping are very similar to **2.
 Small RNA-seq mapping**.
 You can use the above command lines for long RNA-seq by setting **`small_rna`** to **`False`** in file `example_data/config/example.yaml`.
-There is no peak calling step for long RNA-seq, because there are no significantly recurring fragments (domains) detected in long RNA-seq datasets.
+There is no peak calling step for long RNA-seq datasets, because there are no significantly recurring fragments (domains) detected in long RNA-seq datasets.

 ---